krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 usually fenced off under assumptions like ergodicity, stationarity, and independence.

-Our thesis is that to move beyond simple descriptive statistics, statistical inference and probabilistic models, and start reasoning about global and long run behavior of complex systems, we need models that treat time and history as first-class concepts we can reason and compute with.
+Our thesis is that to move beyond simple descriptive statistics and statistical or probabilistic inference, that work well with stationary systems, and reason effectively about global and long run behavior of complex systems, we need analytical techniques that treat time and history as first-class concepts we can model and calculate with.

-This, in turn, lets us apply techniques from disciplines such as stochastic process dynamics, queueing theory, and of course, complex systems science, to reason holistically about global emergent behavior of such systems.
+This lets us combine statistical techniques with techniques from disciplines such as stochastic process dynamics, queueing theory, and of course, complex systems science, to reason holistically about global emergent behavior of such systems.

-We claim the presence calculus is a novel, constructive approach to do this - a new and powerful reasoning tool for anyone working with complex systems.
+We claim the presence calculus is a novel, constructive approach to do this from first principles in a domain - a new, general set of analytical tools for working with complex systems.

-But this is a bold claim, and it deserves further scrutiny and validation, and so we invite anyone interested in doing so to collaborate with us on this open source project.

 ### Learning more about The Presence Calculus

 While the calculus was developed with mathematical rigor, an equally important
-goal was not to let mathematics get in the way of understanding the simple but very powerful and general ideas the calculus embodies[^1].
+goal was not to let mathematics get in the way of understanding the simple but very powerful and general ideas the calculus embodies[^F1].

-[^1]: This document is the first step in that direction.
+[^F1]: This document is the first step in that direction.
 We welcome feedback on how it can be improved,and the concepts clarified.
 Please feel free to open a pull request with thoughts, suggestions or feedback.